What are SATs?

 Please avoid taking your child out of school immediately before, or just after SATs.

-SATs are an indicator of the progress your child has made at school so far.
+SATs are purely an indicator of the progress your child has made at school so far.
 They are not a measure of whether your child is passing or failing; the SATs indicate the standard your child is working at, compared to age related expectations.
+School do utilise valuable informattion from completed SATs papers to identify gaps and areas of misconceptions to target in lessons and for individual pupils..

 How can I find out more about SATs at Sharlston School?

-Staff at our school have held information sessions for parents about SATs.
+Staff at our school hold information sessions for parents about SATs.
 The presentations tell you more about SATS and how you can help your child.
 They can be seen here:

 Powerpoint for Key Stage Two Year 6 SATs: Year 6 SATs Information Evening Powerpoint